Mesabloo/nihil/README.md

 [![programming language](https://img.shields.io/github/languages/top/mesabloo/nihil?color=%20%235e5086&style=for-the-badge)](https://github.com/Mesabloo/nihil/search?l=haskell)    [![code size](https://img.shields.io/github/languages/code-size/mesabloo/nihil?color=%23123456&style=for-the-badge)](./)

-Nihil is a small functional programming language entirely written using Haskell.
+Nihil is a statically- and quantitively-typed functional programming language aimed at producing type- and data-safe lazy programs running without Garbage Collectors.

-It is not aimed at being a used programming language, but more like a proof of concept, and to prove to myself I can achieve some great things.
+It is more in a “proof of concept” stage than production-ready, but a prototype will soon appear as there aren't much things left to do.
+(well there is in terms of difficulty, but not in terms of number)

 ## <a name='Whynihil'></a>Why Nihil?